 Step 4: Hearing for a long-term domestic violence protective order

 Since your ex parte order only lasts for 20 days, you must attend the full court hearing if you want continued protection.
 If the abuser doesn’t come to the hearing, the judge may decide to give you the protective order or reschedule the hearing.
 If the hearing is rescheduled, be sure to ask to have your ex parte 20-day order extended until the hearing date.
-At the hearing, you will have to prove that the abuser has committed an act of domestic violence as defined by the law.1
+At the hearing, you will have to prove that the abuser has committed an act of domestic violence as defined by the law.

 The judge will examine all of the evidence that is presented including your testimony, relevant documents and any witnesses that either you or the abuser bring to testify.
-For information about representing yourself in a protective order hearing, you can check out the Alaska State Courts website.
-You can also find general information about preparing for court on our At the Hearing page.
+You can find general information about preparing for court on our At the Hearing page.